f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 Updating Social Media Sites
 ===========================

-Many Social Media sites allow you to list your site in your profile.
+Many social media sites allow you to list your site in your profile.
 I went through as many sites as I could think of and added my blog.
 Here is a list of the ones I could think of:

 * Facebook
 * Github